Fulnir/Olivand-MongoTalk-Extensions/Readme.md

 # MongoTalk Extensions for Olivand

+The code isn't complete.
+Class variable names are not included.
+First add classVariableNames: 'Counter HostHash Lock'.
+Second run OID initialize.

 *Changes for Olivand*

-* First add classVariableNames: 'Counter HostHash Lock'.
+* reading the OID-TimeStamp
-* Second run OID initialize.
+* creating OID in MongoDB format
+* creating the collection index